Healthy Homes Assessment Poraiti

 Home Assessments Poraiti for Rental Properties

-There are numerous concerns you should look for during a home assessment to see if your rental property meets the requirements of the Healthy Homes Standard.
-A few examples are:
+There are a myriad of concerns to look over when conducting the house review to determine if your rental property meets all the basic requirements of Healthy Homes Standard.
+The most common are:

-The repercussions of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of the Tenancy solutions ruling could be significant for property managers and landlords.
-For specialist advice, call today to schedule your rental property home assessment.
+The consequences of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being in the wrong of a tenant solutions ruling can be significant for landlords and property managers.
+For expert advice get in touch today to schedule your rental property house assessment.

 home assessments for rental properties